w3c/wot-usecases/REQUIREMENTS/processed/README.md

-This directory contains requirements that were included into the WG note.
+This directory contains requirements that were processed and included into the WG note.